NavCoderr/agv-dynamic-tms-decision-support/README.md

 # Runtime Traffic-Management Decision Support for Industrial AGVs

-This repository contains the code, runtime datasets, processed outputs, and analysis scripts for the manuscript:
+This repository contains the code, runtime datasets, processed outputs, and analysis scripts for the project:

 **Runtime Traffic-Management Decision Support for Industrial AGVs Using Learned Trajectory Priors and Hybrid Physical–Simulated Validation**